Reducing an Employee’s Pay: What You Need to Know (2020 Update)

 Reasons for reducing pay

-If you’re going to reduce an employee’s pay, you must make sure the reasons are ethical.
+If you’re going to be Reducing an Employee’s Pay, you must make sure the reasons are ethical.
 If your business needs to cost-cut, you can offer your employees benefits to make up for reducing their wage.
-Further, if you want to reduce an employee’s pay based on performance, it is recommended that you undertake a performance review and implement a performance management policy first.
+For example, you can offer them reduced hours or increased annual leave entitlements.
+If you want to reduce an employee’s pay based on performance, it is recommended that you undertake a performance review and implement a performance management policy first.

 Terms of the employment contract